AdobeDocs/analytics-platform.en/help/components/data-dictionary/data-dictionary-overview.md

 Customer Journey Analytics administrators are responsible for maintaining a healthy Data Dictionary for their organization, as described in [Monitor Data Dictionary Health](/help/components/data-dictionary/monitor-data-dictionary-health.md).

-As part of this process, CJA administrators can edit information about each component in the data dictionary, as described in [Edit component entries in the Data Dictionary](/help/components/data-dictionary/edit-entries-data-dictionary.md).
+As part of this process, Customer Journey Analytics administrators can edit information about each component in the data dictionary, as described in [Edit component entries in the Data Dictionary](/help/components/data-dictionary/edit-entries-data-dictionary.md).

 ## Move, minimize, or close the Data Dictionary